awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the navigation pane, choose **Databases**\.

-1. Choose the DB cluster for the Aurora Read Replica\.
+1. Choose the DB cluster for the Aurora read replica\.

 1. For **Actions**, choose **Promote**\.

-1. Choose **Promote Read Replica**\.
+1. Choose **Promote read replica**\.

+After you promote, confirm that the promotion has completed by using the following procedure\.

+**To confirm that the Aurora read replica was promoted**

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. In the navigation pane, choose **Events**\.

+1. On the **Events** page, verify that there is a `Promoted Read Replica cluster to a stand-alone database cluster` event for the cluster that you promoted\.

+After promotion is complete, the primary MySQL DB instance and the Aurora read replica are unlinked, and you can safely delete the DB instance if you want\.

 ### AWS CLI<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Promote.CLI"></a>

-To promote an Aurora Read Replica to a stand\-alone DB cluster, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html) AWS CLI command\.
+To promote an Aurora read replica to a stand\-alone DB cluster, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html) AWS CLI command\.

 **Example**
 For Linux, macOS, or Unix: